Who we are & our core work

 The Full Authority is comprised of 30 Members drawn from relevant Local Authorities (Councillors), General Members (appointed to the Authority by the Marine Management Organisation (MMO) and Statutory Appointees representing the Environment Agency (EA) and Natural England (NE).

-FUNDING & Income 2024/2025
+Funding & Income 2024/2025

 D&S IFCA is funded primarily from Central Government, with additional contributions from the eight relevant funding Local Authorities.
 D&S IFCA’s Revenue Budget for 2024/2025 has been set at £937,500.
 This is the lowest Revenue Budget of the nine mainland IFCAs.
 The base levy delivered by the funding Local Authorities had increased by 3% from £762,200 in 2023/24 to £785,066 in 2024/25.
 The levies on six of the funding Local Authorities are offset by the provision of £409,297 of New Burdens Funding (NBF) from Defra.
 However, due to Defra’s administration of NBF, D&S IFCA does not receive all of the funding.
 In 2024/2025 this reduces the net NBF to D&S IFCA to £372,463.
 The 2024/2025 Revenue Budget is balanced by the expected additional Defra funding of £150,000 to continue its deliver of three further national workstreams.
 In February 2024, after the Revenue Budget had been agreed for 2024/2025, Defra advised that the additional funding for 2023/2024 had been reduced from £150,000 to £140,000.
 Further in March 2024, Defra announced a further £10,000 reduction for 2024/2025 to £130,000.
 It is now very likely that at least another £30,000 will be required to be taken from Reserves to balance the Revenue Budgets for 2023/2024 and 2024/2025.

-STAFF – 2024/2025
+Staff – 2024/2025

 D&S IFCA employs the fewest number of staff of any of the nine mainland IFCAs.
 D&S IFCA has fourteen Officers, which includes part-time Officers.
 The office is situated in Brixham, although Officers do also work from home.